tstromberg/actual-supplychain-attacks/README.md

 # oss-supplychain-attacks

-Data about all known supply-chain attacks against open-source projects throughout history: from 2002 to 2025.

-This only includes cases that attacked an open-source project or its official distribution mechanisms (such as an offical mirror).
+Data about all known supply-chain attacks against open-source projects throughout history.
+This only includes cases that attacked an open-source project or its official distribution mechanisms (such as source code, offical mirror, container registry).

-We do not include attacks that involved random USB keys found on the sidewalk, typo-squatting, unauthorized distribution mechanisms, or other types of social engineering attacks.
+We do not include attacks that involved random USB keys found on the sidewalk, typo-squatting attacks within random websites, unauthorized distribution mechanisms, or other types of social engineering attacks.

 ## Pwn Count

-* 54 incidents
-* 51 OSS projects

 ![OSS supply-chain compromises over time](_research/chart.png)

+* 53 OSS projects
+* 56 incidents

 ## PR's welcome!